 Did you know that Niagara Falls State Park was designed by the same landscape architect who created Central Park in New York?
 This and other curiosities I discovered on my one-hour tour of the grounds with a professional guide, who explained the history, secrets and heroic rescues that have occurred here.

 Nuria's Traveller Tip

-Don't miss the rainbow that forms all day long around the falls, a spectacle worth admiring and photographing!
-Be careful with the cameras though.
+Don't miss the rainbow that forms all day long around the falls, a spectacle worth admiring.
+And photographing!
+Be careful with cameras though.

-3. Climb the Skylon Tower, the highest observation deck in the world
+3. Climb the Skylon Tower, the highest lookout point in the world

-The curious thing is that in less than 1 minute you will be on its 360-degree rooftop.
+The funny thing is that in less than 1 minute you will be on its 360-degree rooftop.
 Specifically, the exterior transparent glass elevators take only 52 seconds, so you don't even have time to blink!
-From the top you will be able to contemplate the Niagara wine region and the silhouettes of the cities of Buffalo, New York and Toronto on the horizon.
+From the top you can see the Niagara wine region and the silhouettes of the cities of Buffalo, New York and Toronto on the horizon.
 A unique experience!

 If you visit the falls as a family it is a perfect place to take the kids because it has a lot of activities inside for them to have fun.
 Here are some other things you can do with the kids at Niagara, read on!

 Discover the main activities you can do at Skylon Tower:

 - Family Fun Center: an interactive play area where kids and teens will have a blast.

 - Battle of Titans: an exhibition of dinosaurs with fossils.